shreythecray/infiltration/README.md

         ```

     - [Learn more about sending to a channel via Courier >](https://www.courier.com/docs/guides/providers/direct-message/discord/#sending-a-message-to-a-channel)
-- For testing purposes, it’s easier to either remove 1 delay step or keep it at a small period like `1 minute` or `5 seconds`
+- For testing purposes, it’s easier to either remove 1 delay step or keep it at a short period like `1 minute`
 - Finally, we can use node-fetch again to call the Automations API and trigger this automation

     ```jsx